 Copyright Camp is a summer event that takes a light-hearted approach to copyright education.
 It has taken various forms over the years.
 Information about past Copyright Camps is outlined below.
+For information about this year's event, please visit Copyright Camp 2017.

 July 19, 2016